xiaoyanit/TeXpert/README.md

  * reasonably big screen for document editing
  * modern Android (4.2+)

 Phone is not supported.
-I comtemplate the following key features:
+I contemplate the following key features:

 1. [ ] Efficient input: _complementing_, *not replacing*, useful existing tools
    like [SwiftKey][1]
  * [x] shortcut to insert commonly used TeX characters such as `{`, `}`
- * [ ] shortcut to insert frequently-used and user-defined commands via `\newcommand` (assuming that if the user defines a command, he/she wants to use it frequently in the document)
+ * [x] shortcut to insert frequently-used and user-defined commands via `\newcommand` (assuming that if the user defines a command, he/she wants to use it frequently in the document)
- * [ ] labels
+ * [ ] shortcut to labels
 1. [ ] Easy navigation
+ * [x] Link to document sections
+ * [ ] Link to beamer frame
 1. [ ] Smart correction suggestion
  * `Begin align` --> `\begin{align}`
  * `right arrow` --> `\rightarrow`